2017 Las Vegas shooting: Early reports

 Investigators found hidden surveillance cameras that were placed inside and outside the hotel room, presumably so Paddock could monitor the arrival of others.
 The cameras were not in record mode.
 Police said a handwritten note found in the room indicated Paddock had been calculating the distance, wind, and trajectory from his 32nd floor hotel suite to the concertgoers he was targeting on the festival lot.

 At a press conference on October 4, Clark County Sheriff Joe Lombardo stated there was evidence—which he declined to discuss—that Paddock intended to escape the scene, and that he may have had assistance from an accomplice.
-Investigators searched Paddock's room and found a "bulletproof vest" and breathing apparatus, neither of which were used by Paddock.
+Investigators searched Paddock's room and found a "bulletproof vest" and breathing apparatus, neither of which was used by Paddock.

 There have been several changes in the official account and timeline of Paddock's shooting of hotel security guard Campos.
 Police officials described these adjustments as "minute changes" that are common in complex investigations.

 In their first statement about the incident, police officials inaccurately reported that Campos arrived on the scene after Paddock began firing into the crowd.
 In a second statement, police officials reported, again inaccurately, that Campos was shot six minutes before Paddock began firing into the crowd.
 That report had been based on a 9:59 p.m. notation in a hotel security log, which in a third statement was determined to have been the time when Campos encountered the barricaded door.

 Sheriff Lombardo dismissed allegations that the changing timeline was the result of some kind of conspiracy between the police department, the FBI, and MGM Resorts International saying, "Nobody is attempting to hide anything in reference to this investigation.
 The dynamics and the size of this investigation requires us to go through voluminous amounts of information in order to draw an accurate picture."

 Preliminary investigation

 The Las Vegas Metropolitan Police Department released a preliminary report on the event on January 18, 2018.

 Police speculate that Paddock acted alone and have not determined his motive.
 No links have been identified to any hate groups, terrorist groups or ideologies, and he did not record a reason for his actions.

-On February 2, 2018, Douglas Haig, an Arizona ammunition dealer, was charged in a Nevada federal court with "conspiracy to manufacture and sell armor-piercing ammunition without a license" after his fingerprints were discovered on unfired armor-piercing ammunition inside Paddock's suite.
-He was sentenced in June 2020 to 13 months in prison.
+On February 2, 2018, Douglas Haig, an unlicensed ammunition seller, was initially charged in a Nevada federal court with "conspiracy to manufacture and sell armor piercing ammunition without a license" after his fingerprints were discovered on unfired armor-piercing ammunition inside Paddock's suite.
+He pleaded guilty to illegally manufacturing ammunition, and was sentenced in June 2020 to thirteen months in prison.